repobee/repobee-junit4/docs/install.rst

    Once you have gone through this section, you should have:

-   1. Repomate installed
+   1. RepoBee installed
    2. A JDK (preferably 8+, 7 may work) installed
    3. ``junit-4.12.jar`` and ``hamcest-core-1.3.jar`` downloaded

-First of all, make sure that Repomate is installed and up-to-date.
-For a first-time install of Repomate, see the `Repomate install docs`_.
-If you already have Repomate installed, make sure it is up-to-date.
+First of all, make sure that RepoBee is installed and up-to-date.
+For a first-time install of RepoBee, see the `RepoBee install docs`_.
+If you already have RepoBee installed, make sure it is up-to-date.

 .. code-block:: bash

-   python3 -m pip install --user --upgrade repomate
+   python3 -m pip install --user --upgrade repobee

-Furthermore, a JDK must be installed. ``repomate-junit4`` has been extensively tested with OpenJDK 8+, but should work well with JDK 7 and later.
+Furthermore, a JDK must be installed. ``repobee-junit4`` has been extensively tested with OpenJDK 8+, but should work well with JDK 7 and later.
 Make sure
 that: